andrew-pyle/orange-pi-hadoop-cluster/index.md

 The configuration resources I used as a guide were either designed for a [production system](https://hortonworks.com/blog/how-to-plan-and-configure-yarn-in-hdp-2-0/) with RAM on the order of 50 GB, or a [Raspberry Pi cluster](http://www.widriksson.com/raspberry-pi-2-hadoop-2-cluster/#YARN_and_MapReduce_memory_configuration_overview) with about double the memory per machine.
 I attempted to scale down the YARN container allocation, JVM heap size, and Map & Reduce task allocations, but I now think that the extremely small allocations only contributed to the runaway virtual memory usage.

-#### Future Work
+### Future Work
 Future work should address the node resource bottleneck.
 One concern is distributing the workload among the nodes.
 On jobs which used only a single task at a time, only one node at a time was involved in the processing at a time.
 It would certainly seem that Hadoop should be able to allocate smaller map and reduce tasks so that they fit within the memory of the cluster node.

+#### HDFS Block Storage
 Trying to spread out the file over the HDFS in a more even manner would seem to be a helpful as well.
 Decreasing the block size from the default value as I have done here seems to be helpful, but not enough to prevent Hadoop from storing all blocks of a small file on one node.
 [Jonas Widriksson's original Hadoop v1 tutorial](http://www.widriksson.com/raspberry-pi-hadoop-cluster/) has some useful ideas in this regard.

+#### Hadoop Memory Management Configuration
-My conclusion is that a cluster of two Orange Pi Ones does not have the resources available to provide stable MapReduce performance.
+A cluster of two Orange Pi Ones does not have the resources available to provide stable MapReduce performance.
 It seemed that as long as the container was successfully created by the ApplicationMaster, the job had a good chance of completing.
 But many map or reduce tasks just consumed more resources than a single node had available to give while still being responsive, crashing the job.

 With detailed analysis and tweaking of the YARN, MapReduce, and Operating system configuration, I believe that small jobs could run stably on my cluster.
 But the small pool of resources can only be stretched so thin before a node crashes and takes the cluster down with it.

-#### Conclusion
+### Conclusion
 Adding more nodes (and therefore more memory) would be the best and most direct approach to stabilizing the performance of my Orange Pi One cluster.
 However, if directly increasing the cluster's memory resources is not possible, optimization of Hadoop's usage of existing resources is the best strategy.
 [Hadoop documentation](https://hadoop.apache.org/docs/r2.7.3/), here I come!